LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

     illuminatiJsAgent.init();
 </script>
 ```
- * 'isAutoCollect' value is set 'true' then it collect event data of user every 15 second by automatically. (default)
+ * 'isAutoCollect' value set 'true' then it collect event data of user every 15 second by automatically. (default)
- * 'isAutoCollect' value is set 'false' then it can provide collect event data only once when something request to server (submit or ajax).
+ * 'isAutoCollect' value set 'false' then it can provide collect event data only once when something request to server (submit or ajax).

 ## Optional features : illuminatiUniqueUserId (User distinguishable value)
- * 유져별로 event data 를 보고 싶은경우 해당 값을 설정해 주면 유저별로 데이터를 검색할수 있습니다.
  * If you want to see event data per user, then it set something (id or user number..), you can search data per user.

 ## illuminatiUniqueUserId sample